Miaad2004/Hogwarts-Management-System-in-C-Sharp-WPF/README.md

 > Upon receiving an invitation from the admin, the student is emailed an acceptance letter with an activation code and a train ticket.
 The activation code enables the student to sign up and join the school

 # Admin's Panel
-> The administrator can invite students, add teachers, include a new train, create houses (like in Harry Potter), add dormitories, and plant flowers or plants in the forest.
+> The administrator can invite students, add teachers, trains, create houses, dormitories, and plant flowers or plants in the forest.

 # Professor's Panel
 > Professors have the ability to incorporate a new course, create assignments, allocate or deduct points from houses, and assign scores to both courses and assignments.